ignaciotcrespo/frutilla/README.md

 Tests must be readable and less lines of code is better.
 I really appreciate a self descriptive test, you know exactly the use case in seconds.
 It doesnt matter if it is a small unit test or an integration test, a proper description is always welcome.
 The problem I have found is **the readable code can not be read in the test reports**, and sometimes the reports are opened by people without access to the code, or you as developer received a report but temporary dont have access to the code.

-Sometimes for exceptional cases I really appreciate a javadoc in top of a UT describing what is being tested.
+Also sometimes I really appreciate a javadoc in top of a UT describing what is being tested, some tests are hard to write in a readable way, could be due to the poor architecture of the current code.
 The same disadvantage than before, a javadoc cant be included in the .class file.

 I created 2 ways or flavors of adding descriptions that will be included in the compiled classes: with annotations and with JUnit rules.